-Claim (iii) follows from Theorem~\ref{thm:AutDX}, coupled with \cite[Proposition 1.6]{IU} which states that the spherical twists of objects supported on a chain act transitively on these spherical objects: iven a spherical object $S\in\DDD(X)$, there is an $\varphi\in\Aut(\DDD(X))$ such that $\varphi(S)\cong\ko_C(a)$ for some $C\in\Delta(X)$ and $a\in\IZ$.
+For claim (iii) we use \cite[Proposition 1.6]{IU} which states that the spherical twists of objects supported on a chain of $-2$-curves act transitively on these spherical objects.
+Using this, together with Theorem~\ref{thm:AutDX} we see that, for any spherical object $S\in\DDD(X)$, there exists $\varphi\in\Aut(\DDD(X))$ such that $\varphi(S)\cong\ko_C(a)$ for some $C\in\Delta(X)$ and $a\in\IZ$.
 (As in Remark~\ref{rmk:splitting_braid_group}, knowing this property for a single $A_n$-chain is enough in order to apply it to $X$.)